Kateryna-Kovalchuk/sql-data-warehouse-project/README.md

 📊 **Welcome to the "Data Warehouse and Analytics Project" repository!**
 This project demonstrates the **full data warehousing lifecycle** – from data collection and processing to business insights.

-🌟 A perfect portfolio project showcasing **best practices in Data Engineering and Data Analytics**.

 ---